(This page revised February 2, 2016)

 Material Restrictions Lead to Changes, but That’s Not Always a Bad Thing!

 Because of their popularity among collectors, the Parker Vacumatic and “51” are widely recognized as having “gone under the knife” due to material restrictions.
-The Vacumatic filler was made almost entirely of metal, primarily aluminum.
+The Vacumatic’s filler pump was made almost entirely of metal, primarily aluminum.
 With aluminum needed for aircraft manufacture, Parker went back to the drawing board and redesigned the filler, producing a new version that used much less aluminum and was also less costly and less likely to jam or suffer corrosion.
 The new filler’s plunger is made of celluloid and features an external spring instead of the one enclosed by the older tubular aluminum plunger.
 Here are a 1939 Vacumatic Speedline Major (upper) and a 1946 Vacumatic Major (lower):

 As the war went on, Parker tried further refinements of the new filler; the final version appeared in late 1943 or early 1944 and is made entirely of plastic except for the spring.
-This all-plastic version is often cemented into the pen barrel very securely and can be very difficult to remove when diaphragm replacement is required.
+This all-plastic version is sometimes cemented into the pen barrel very securely and can be very difficult to remove when diaphragm replacement is required.
 Parker retained the new filler design after the end of the war but reverted to metal for the two collars that secure the diaphragm and the filler itself into the pen.

 Parker also responded to the restrictions on brass by switching to a silver base for its furniture, and it took an additional step by redesigning the exterior of its pens to eliminate the blind-cap tassie.
 This change saved material, and — like the filler redesign — reduced the manufacturing cost of the pens.
 Shown here are the same two Vacumatics illustrated above: